-DBI Expand Mass Timber Efforts After Successful Completion of 69 A Street
+DBI Projects Expand Mass Timber Efforts After Successful Completion of 69 A Street

 In 2022, DBI Projects completed the management of 69 A Street, the first building in the U.S. to incorporate cross-laminated timber (CLT) into a renovation and vertical expansion.